rajarshi1/ride-app/README.md

     1. GET route for relatively smaller directory size - /directory-info
     2. GET route for very-large directory - /for-large-directories

     My approach to solving this assignment was to first solve it for a smaller directory structure and I have implemented that solution on '/directory-info' with all the required parameters.
 When solving for iterating through very large directories I faced a number of issues with regards to the NodeJS event-loop and asynchronous code.
 I tried various approaches but there were short comings in all of them.
 The solution I have implemented currently on '/for-large-directories' solves the problem to some extent and logs all directory items for 100k+ directory size (tested upto size - 2k items).

 # Proposed Improvements

     1. Solve the issue of fs.readdir() getting blocked when reading very large directory size and refactor it to include all the attributes in the return value.
     2. Maybe use/implement streaming.

 # Technology Stack

-  Implemented REST with -
+  REST with -

   NodeJS <br />
   ExpressJS